 So if hurricane season happens every year it is good to understand when it takes place.
 This will help you prepare yourself, your family and your home before any storms even approach.

 Make sure you are fully prepared.
-Read our detailed guide on how to prepare and plan for a hurricane.
+Read our detailed Hurricane Preparation Guide.

 Below we detail when hurricane season takes place in the Fort Myers area.